nedimozden/INDE577/Supervised Learning/1.4: Neural Networks/README.md

 - The principles of Neural Networks.

 - Their application in both regression (Real Estate price prediction) and classification (Breast Cancer diagnosis).

+- The application of BERT for natural language processing tasks.

 ### Notebook
 Neural Networks